-All in all, Ocean Sampling Day 2015 was a great success, with all involved being thrilled to contribute to such an exciting initiative.
-A special thanks must go to CPUT for providing the boat and UWC for providing the laboratory facilities.
-Lwandle looks forward to our participation in OSD in 2016.
+At the end of the day, Ocean Sampling Day 2016 was a wonderful success, with all involved being thrilled to contribute to such an exciting initiative.
+Special thanks must go to CPUT Survival Centre for providing their two crafts and skippers and to UWC for providing the laboratory facilities.
+We look forward to participating in the next OSD in 2017.

 Old Warehouse, Black River Park, Fir Road, Observatory, Cape Town